 Where do fraudsters come from?
 What do they want with your business?
+What holes have they located in your defenses?
 All valid questions every successful online business will have to ask at some point or another.

 The answers may lie within the data delivered by fraud investigation software.
 Let’s see what you’ll get and which companies do it best.